(Mat 3:15-17 ESV) 15 But Jesus answered him, “Let it be so now, for thus it is fitting for us to fulfill all righteousness.” Then he consented.

 Jesus’ baptism is immediately followed by his being led by the Spirit — a concept we’ve already seen in the Old Testament.
 Being led by the Spirit means that Jesus was made a leader for God’s people — and it means he had a mission to fulfill.

 But while God has a taste for parallels and types, there must have been more to it than that.
-Perhaps the purpose is to show us not only that Jesus overcame temptation by relying on the scriptures, but that Jesus overcame the temptation to be an earthly king and to use his power for his own good.
+Perhaps the purpose is to show us not only that Jesus overcame temptation by relying on the scriptures, but that Jesus overcame the temptation to be an earthly king and to use his miraculous powers for his own good.
 And these are important lessons that church needs to learn even today.

 (Luk 4:14-15 ESV) 14 And Jesus returned in the power of the Spirit to Galilee, and a report about him went out through all the surrounding country.
 15 And he taught in their synagogues, being glorified by all.